 As WordPress developers and site owners, we find ourselves often constructing the same layouts again and again.
-Conductor has taken the process of creating these layouts and created a visual, modular layout builder that works with just about any theme out there.
+The Conductor has taken the process of creating these layouts and created a visual, modular layout builder that works with just about any theme out there.
 So you can go ahead and start creating layouts for all your posts and pages simply by using the WordPress theme customizer.
-And yesterday, the Conductor team launched new pricing and a new starter theme bundled with the plugin, so they’re offering 20% off using coupon code SYMPHONY20.
+And yesterday, the Conductor team launched new pricing and a new starter theme bundled with the plugin so check it out.

 What’s it Do?

 Rather than re-inventing the wheel, Conductor works within the WordPress theme customizer (which you can get to by visiting Appearance -> Customize).
 Using the included Conductor widgets you can pull in content to your posts and pages and customize your layout, without a single line of code.
 Content can be pulled from anywhere, including custom post types, and can include excerpts, full content, custom fields and more.
 So it’s simple enough to add a listing of all of your content on the homepage, switch over to an archive page to include only a few content types, then create a portfolio page.
 From start to finish, this would take you about 10 minutes.
 The plugin is built to be flexible, so pulling in and arranging content is done all in the same place.

 The Conductor is great for WordPress site owners who want to add different content and layout types to an existing theme, or that are starting from scratch.
 But Conductor was built by a team of WordPress developers, and they use it in their workflow when designing and developing sites for clients.
 If you’re a more advanced developer, you can use Conductor to scale up WordPress prototypes quickly, try out different styles, and stop coding the same damn thing over and over again.

 How’s it Work?